kaskarn/JaSPU/README.md

 The `aspu` function has two required arguments: a path to the input file, and the number of iterations used to calculate p-values.
 Since Monte-Carlo simulations are used to compute p-values, the minimum achievable aSPU p-value using N iterations will be <a href="https://www.codecogs.com/eqnedit.php?latex=p_{min}=(N&plus;1)^{-1}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?p_{min}=(N&plus;1)^{-1}" title="p_{min}=(N+1)^{-1}" /></a>

+*The number of iterations should be provided as a power of 10, any other number will be rounded up to the next power of 10 (e.g. 200,000 -> 1,000,000)*

 ```julia
    aspu(